Ballwizard/lectures/Drills/Dribbling/King of the Hill.md

 First, an area needs to be selected for the scope of the drill, take the rectangular-shaped area underneath the basket for an example.
 Players stand inside and once the whistle is blown, they immediately start dribbling and they should not stop.
 If a player stops dribbling, they exit the area and are disqualified.

-The objective of the drill is to knock out other players by grabbin
+The objective of the drill is to knock out other players by grabbing, punching or throwing their ball out of the playarea.
+Once a players ball has exited out of the playarea, they are disqualified.

+If no action is happening and all of the players in the contention are

 ### Variants